News

 Colleges and universities can promote sustainable transportation while supporting the health and well-being of their students and staff.
 Making your campus bike-friendly requires a thoughtful plan, including safety, maintenance, and culture.
 Here are some tips to help colleges build a campus that encourages more cycling.

-Assess Current Needs & Build Your Vision
+Assess Current Needs & Build a Vision

-Start With Data: Survey students and staff to understand existing cycling patterns.
-How many commute by bike?
+Start with data: Survey students and staff to understand existing cycling patterns – How many commute by bike?
 Where are the popular paths or dangerous spots?

-Map Out Desired Bike Lanes: Identify where students naturally ride or walk and plan your bike paths, racks, and repair stations around those locations.
+Map out “bike desire lines”: Identify where students naturally ride or walk and plan your bike paths, racks, and repair stations around those.

 Prioritize Safe, Secure, & Accessible Bike Parking